GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
+> ### Mathematics is important in programming, but it’s just one of a lot of things that are important.
+If you overemphasize the math then you underemphasize stuff which might be even more important, such as literacy.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts